linsyking/2ng/site/blog/posts/writing/late_homework.md

 You may also replace GitHub with any big social media, like Twitter or Instagram.
 :::

-In this example, Github acts as an *authority* that both students and teachers believe.
+In this example, Github acts as an *authority* that both students and teachers trust.

 :::center
 <img src="../svg/authority2.png" width="50%"/>